-🖨 Variant Export - ×

-Layout and Filter Parameters Please select which filter or/and layout should be applied. þ

-- Filters:

-Show only Elements with Description \sim

-Select the filter, which will restrict the included elements in the ge HTML file.
-Select the filter, which will restrict the included elements in the generated

-Layouts:

-Show No Properties/Restrictions/Constraints/Relations

-Select the layout, which defines the element types included in the HTML file.
-Element types can be 'Restrictions', 'Constraints', 'Attr so on.
+Variant Export \times Layout and Filter Parameters 0 Please select which filter or/and layout should be applied.
+Filters: Show only Elements with Description Select the filter, which will restrict the included elements in the generated HTML file.
+Layouts: Show No Properties/Restrictions/Constraints/Relations Select the layout, which defines the element types included in the generated HTML file.
+Element types can be 'Restrictions', 'Constraints', 'Attributes' and so on. ? < Back Finish Cancel

-Sack Next > Finish Canc el

-Figure 6.48.
+Figure 6.52.
 HTML Export Wizard